I've always loved making pictures.

 I’ve worked with every kind of business enterprise from butchers and local estate agents to the BBC and global pharmaceutical brands.
 I have a reputation for reliability and problem-solving, a strong work ethic, as well as the ability to humanise every project, turning strategies into creative stories that everyone can understand.

-But in 2011, a series of life-changing events, I turned to the thing that has always brought me the greatest peace - my camera - and gradually built a new world.
+But in 2011, a series of life-changing events saw me turn to the thing that brought me the greatest peace - my camera - and gradually I built a new world.

 More on my life and being he4dgirl on the BLOG